Terror, Afghanistan figure in PM Modi’s meets with Mattis, Tillerson: Gopal Baglay

 Ministry of External Affairs spokesperson Gopal Baglay on Monday addressed media ahead of PM Narendra Modi and US President Donald Trump’s meet.

-Gopal Baglay mentioned in the addresses that were general discussions on situation in Asia Pacific.
+Gopal Baglay mentioned that in the meetings there were general discussions on situation in Asia-Pacific.
 He said, “PM Modi conveyed the fulcrum of India’s foreign policy which is to have good relations with neighbours.
 There was a discussion on counter-terrorism.”He even added, “Secretary Mattis began by referring to PM Modi’s op-ed in Wall Street Journal today.
 The situation in Afghanistan was discussed.
 Mr Mattis conveyed appreciation for India’s role.
 Both sides decided they will remain in touch, there is no need to cooperate.
 Our strategic partnership is multifaceted and multidimensional.”

 When Baglay was asked to comment on the US Department branding Syed Salauddin as a global terrorist, MEA said that he would study the document before saying anything.
 Baglay however added, “In general, it does vindicate India’s long standing position that cross border terrorism has been behind disturbances created in Kashmir.”